williamtroup/Heat.js/RECENT_CHANGES.md

 - Added a new binding option called "yearlyStatistics.showOnlyForCurrentYear", which states if the yearly statistics should only be shown for the current year (defaults to false).
 - Added a new binding option called "yearlyStatistics.showPercentages", which states if the yearly statistics should show the value percentages (defaults to true).
 - Added a new binding area called "zooming".
-- Added a new binding option called "zooming.enabled", which states if map zooming in/out is enabled (defaults to false).
+- Added a new binding option called "zooming.enabled", which states if zooming is enabled (defaults to false).
 - Added a new binding option called "zooming.defaultLevel", which states the default zoom level (defaults to 0).
 - Added a new binding option called "zooming.maximumLevel", which states the maximum zoom level (defaults to 0, which disables it).
 - Added a new binding option called "zooming.showCloseButton", which states if the close button should be shown (defaults to true).